lichess-org/mobile/README.md

 ### Local lila

-You will need a local `lila` (lichess server scala app) instance to work on this project.
-You will also need to setup `lila-ws` (websocket server).
+You will need a local [lila](https://github.com/lichess-org/lila) (lichess server scala app) instance to work on this project.
+You will also need to setup [lila-ws](https://github.com/lichess-org/lila-ws) (websocket server).

-Instruction to install both are found in [the lila wiki](https://github.com/lichess-org/lila/wiki).
+Instructions to install both are found in [the lila wiki](https://github.com/lichess-org/lila/wiki).

 The mobile application is configured by default to target `http://127.0.0.1:9663` and `ws://127.0.0.1:9664`, so keep these when installing lila.